Lucky (2017), Barry Shabaka Henley, Harry Dean Stanton

 Crazy Stupid Love (2011), Steve Carell, Julianne Moore

-Steve Carrel, Ryan Gosling, Emma Stone and Julianne Moore are the stars of this drama/ romance / comedy.
-A story about a man whose world is altered after what should have been a romantic dinner date with his wife turns into something else.
+Steve Carell, Ryan Gosling, Emma Stone and Julianne Moore are the stars of drama/romance/comedy Crazy Stupid Love.
+A story about a man whose world is altered after what should have been a romantic dinner date with his wife becomes something else entirely.

-Watch it for a reminder that humour is tragedy plus time.
-You’ll go through some emotions but you will certainly laugh as well.
+I say watch Crazy Stupid Love for a reminder that humour is tragedy plus time.
+You’ll go through some emotions, but you will certainly laugh as well.

 Crazy Stupid Love (2011), Ryan Gosling

-Along with The Notebook (2004) this movie is without a doubt responsible for a good number of Ryan Gosling crushes.
+Along with The Notebook (2004), Crazy, Stupid, Love is without a doubt responsible for a good number of Ryan Gosling crushes.

 An unexpected friendship, post 9/11 and between a young female soldier (Kristen Stewart) and a Guantanamo Bay detainee (Peyman Moaardi) is the premise of director Peter Sattler’s Camp X-Ray.